Region 4, Northwest Territories

 Region 4 is the name of a Statistics Canada census division, one of six in the Northwest Territories, Canada.
 It was introduced in the 2011 census, along with Regions 1, 2, 3, 5, and 6, resulting in the abolition of the former census divisions of Fort Smith Region and Inuvik Region (the latter not to be confused with the modern-day administrative region of the same name).
 Unlike in some other provinces, census divisions do not reflect the organization of local government in the Northwest Territories.
 These areas exist solely for the purposes of statistical analysis and presentation; they have no government of their own.

-Its territory coincides roughly with the Dehcho Region and the extreme western part of South Slave Region that is centered on Fort Providence, west of Great Slave Lake.
+Its territory coincides roughly with the Dehcho Region and the extreme western part of South Slave Region that is centred on Fort Providence, west of Great Slave Lake.

 The 2011 census reported a population of 3,246 and a land area of 194494.08 km2.

 Main languages in the Region include English (62.8%), Slavey (33.6%) and Dene (1.7%).